datakurre/automation-playground/docs/playground/index.md

 :align: left
 ```

-Robots-folder icon a shortcut to the workspace shared with both Robocorp Code and RCC to develop and discover Robot Framework code packages.
+Robots-folder shortcut opens the folder shared with both Robocorp Code and RCC to develop and discover Robot Framework code packages.

 ```{rst-class} clear-both